zmitchell/annotation-abuse/design/SPC-asts.md

     super().__init__()
 ```
 The processor shall have a static method named `InRangeProcessor._make_empty_init_ast()` that produces this AST.

-## [[.get-init]]: Get AST for existing `__init__` (ON HOLD)
-When an `__init__` method already exists, the processor shall modify the existing method.
-The processor can locate any particular method in the module using this procedure:
-- Read the module file into a string.
-- Parse the string into an AST using `ast.parse`.
-- Recursively descend the AST looking for functions and methods.
-- When a function or method is found, store the name and line number as a key, and the AST node as the value in a dictionary.

-The name of the function should be pulled from `func.__code__.co_name`, and the line number should be pulled from `func.__code__.co_firstlineno`.

 ## [[.init-stmts]]: Add initializations to `__init__`
 A statement of the form `self._var = None` shall be appended to the `__init__` AST for each class variable selected for processing.
 These statements initialize the instance attributes that store the data used by the generated properties.